Kozea/Pynuts/doc/index.rst

 Latest Version: 0.1

-Pynuts is a library which will simplify your code by creating some generic content.
+Pynuts is a Flask extension which will simplify your code by creating some generic content.

 It allows you to: